Double categories of profunctors: Introduction

 One key aspect of formal category theory is the study of profunctors.
 Their behavior has classically been studied through \textit{proarrow equipments} \cite{Wood1982proarrowI,Wood1985proarrowII}, as introduced by Wood.
-However, recently, \textit{(augmented) virtual double categories} have begun to be used instead with the expectation that they are a better refinement of proarrow equipments \cite{koudenburg2024formal,ArkorMcdermott2024formal,arkor2024nervetheoremrelativemonads,ArkorMcdermott2025relative}.
+However, recently, \textit{(augmented) virtual double categories} have begun to be used instead with the expectation that they are a better refinement of proarrow equipments \cite{Koudenburg2024formal,ArkorMcdermott2024formal,Arkor2024nervetheorem,ArkorMcdermott2025relative}.
 Enriched category theory is a prototypical stage for applying formal category theory.
 For each monoidal category $\bi{V}$, we can obtain a virtual double category of $\bi{V}$-enriched profunctors, where we can do $\bi{V}$-enriched category theory.
 The aim of the paper is to characterize such virtual double categories of enriched profunctors.

-We will treat enrichment not only in a monoidal category but also in a bicategory \cite{walters1982sheaves} or, moreover, in a virtual double category \cite{leinster1999enrichment,leinster2002enrichment,leinster2004higher}.
+We will treat enrichment not only in a monoidal category but also in a bicategory \cite{Walters1982sheaves} or, moreover, in a virtual double category \cite{Leinster1999enrichment,Leinster2002enrichment,Leinster2004higher}.
 Since it is more general and contains the other cases, we will focus on enrichment in a virtual double category.
-As well as the monoidally enriched case, for each virtual double category $\bX$, we can obtain a new virtual double category $\Prof[\bX]$ of profunctors enriched in $\bX$.
+Analogous to the monoidally enriched case, for each virtual double category $\bX$, we can obtain a new virtual double category $\Prof[\bX]$ of profunctors enriched in $\bX$.

 In the paper, we give a characterization of virtual double categories equivalent to $\Prof[\bX]$ for some virtual double category $\bX$.
-Not only $\Prof[\bX]$, we also characterize virtual double categories $\Mod(\bX)$ and $\Mat[\bX]$ arising from other constructions on virtual double categories $\bX$.
-The first one is known as the \textit{module} construction \cite{leinster1999enrichment,leinster2004higher,cruttwellshulman2010unified}, and the latter is known as the \textit{matrix} construction in the bicategorical context.
+Besides $\Prof[\bX]$, we also characterize virtual double categories of the forms $\Mod(\bX)$ and $\Mat[\bX]$, arising from other constructions on virtual double categories $\bX$.
+The first one is known as the \textit{module} construction \cite{Leinster1999enrichment,Leinster2004higher,CruttwellShulman2010unified}, and the latter is known as the \textit{matrix} construction in the bicategorical context \cite{BettiCarboniStreetWalters1983variation}.
 Since the profunctor construction can be decomposed into them as $\Prof[\bX]=\Mod(\Mat[\bX])$, those three constructions are strongly related to each other.